Alignak-monitoring-contrib/alignak-webui/docs/source/config.rst

     * **cors_acao**, CORS Access Control Allow Origin for external application access (default: *127.0.0.1*).

+    * **grafana**, Grafana application URL (default: empty value).
+When this parameter is present, the WebUI will try to display Grafana panels for the hosts/services if a panel definition exists in the data fetched form the Alignak Backend.

 [logs] section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 This section contains parameters to configure the application logs.
-This section is commented to understand how the parameters may be changed.
+This section is commented to
+understand how the parameters may be changed.

-The default logging is storing INFO level logs in a file named *alignak-webui.log* in the */var/log/alignak-webui* directory.
+The default logging is storing INFO level logs in a file named *alignak-webui.log* in the
+*/user/local/var/log/alignak-webui* (first) or */var/log/alignak-webui* (second) directory.
 A log file is built each day on a 6 days rotating schema.

-**Note**: if the required log directory is not writable for the application, the log file is built in the current working directory.
+**Note**: if the log directory does not exist or is not writable for the application, the log
+file is built in the current working directory.

 [buttons] section